cdapio/cdap/cdap-docs/introduction/source/index.rst

 demonstrated through a comparison between using the current technologies available from the Hadoop ecosystem and using CDAP |---| a new paradigm.

+For each example action, we describe a current approach, the steps involved and the technologies required, and then show an equivalent CDAP command with the resulting output from the CDAP Command Line Interface.

+To try this yourself, :ref:`download a copy of CDAP SDK <standalone-index>`, install it and then use the resources in its ``examples`` directory as you follow along.

 We'll look at these areas:
   - `Data Ingestion`_
   - `Data Exploration`_